It’s February; Valentine’s Day is just around the corner and you’ve got that warm glow of love, but is it affecting your exercise routine?

 One study has shown that being in love can help athletic performance.
 In a questionnaire, athletes believed their sporting performance was enhanced when they were in love.
 Professional athletes are focussed on the rewarding outcomes of progressing in their sport and the success which comes with it.
 Therefore, when these athletes fall in love and the system related to reward and motivation is activated, their athletic performance may either be enhanced or reduced.

-So, love can really benefit your exercise programme.
-You may even want to begin training with your partner to set up shared goals and experiences, ultimately bringing you closer together.
+Love can really benefit your exercise programme.
 But love doesn’t have to necessarily be romantic; the love and support of family and friends can promote the release of positive hormones and significantly boost performance.

 - Bowen, R, S et al. (2011).
 Sex Hormone Effects on Physical Activity Levels: Why Doesn’t Jane Run as Much as Dick?
 Sports Med: 1(4), pp 73-86.